 Other factors that can impact the hourly rate include the freelance bookkeeper’s level of education, certifications obtained, such as QuickBooks ProAdvisor, and the software used.
-A specialty in additional services like payroll or financial analysis, the frequency of services offered, and even an expertise in certain accounting applications can also affect the rate.
+A specialty in additional services like payroll or financial analysis, the frequency of services offered, and even expertise in certain accounting applications can also affect the rate.

 Factors Influencing Bookkeeper Rates